-“Ariel” by Sylvia Plath is the title poem of her volume of poetry, “Ariel,” published after her death.
-The poem is filled with the skillful application of consonance (rhyming consonants) and assonance (rhyming vowels), as well as a end, slant (or half rhymes), and head rhymes (also called alliteration).
+This is the title poem of her volume of poetry, “Ariel,” published after her death.
+The poem is filled with the skillful application of consonance (rhyming consonants) and assonance (rhyming vowels), as well as an end, slant (or half-rhymes), and head rhymes (also called alliteration).
 The poem is constructed of sets of three lines, also known as tercets.

 Additionally, Plath makes consistent use of enjambment, instances in which lines break before their natural stopping points.
-This gives the piece a rushed feeling, as if the reader is is also riding on this out of control horse.
+This gives the piece a rushed feeling, as if the reader is also riding on this out-of-control horse.

 Analysis of Ariel

-The speaker is only able to see flashes of the horse’s movements as she is attempting to cling onto the neck.
+The speaker is only able to see flashes of the horse’s movements as she attempts to cling onto the neck.
 She sees the fast “Pivot of heels and knees!”
 And how Ariel propels her forward, deftly navigating the terrain.

-At the start of the third tercet the speaker is comparing the “furrow,” or indention made from the horses’ hooves in the ground, to that of the horse’s “brown…neck.”
+At the start of the third tercet, the speaker is comparing the “furrow,” or indention made from the horses’ hooves in the ground, to that of the horse’s “brown…neck.”
 The two are alike, as “sisters” are.
-There is not time, for either the speaker or the reader to analyze this fact as the narration takes us quickly into the next line in which the speaker is unable to “catch” a hold of the “brown neck” of the horse.
-It is clear that she is starting to lose the small amount of control she had over the situation.
+There is no time for either the speaker or the reader to analyze this fact as the narration takes us quickly into the next line in which the speaker is unable to “catch” hold of the “brown neck” of the horse.
+She is starting to lose the small amount of control she has over the situation.

-In the next set of lines Plath’s speaker is being catapulted past dark, or as the speaker brazenly refers to them, “Nigger-eye / Berries.”
-The use of the word “Nigger” in this context was not meant as a racial slur, but was rather used as a general descriptor of darkness.
-While it is not used to refer to a particular person or type of person in this stanza, today it is still considered racist to do so.
+In the next set of lines, Plath’s speaker is being catapulted past dark, or as the speaker brazenly refers to them, “N*****r-eye / Berries.”
+The use of the word “N****r” in this context was not meant as a racial slur but was rather used as a general descriptor of darkness.
+While it is not used to refer to a particular person or type of person in this stanza, today, it is still considered racist to do so.
 In Plath’s time, this was not so much the case.

-These dark “berries” which she stick in her mind.
+These dark “berries” stick in her mind.
 They are said to “cast dark / Hooks” into her.

 The next lines continue to spread the feeling of danger as the second line of this tercet is only the word, “Shadows.”
-She is seeing more flashes as she rides, and there is “Something else.”
+She sees more flashes as she rides, and there is “Something else.”

 This “Something else” is “Haul[ing] her through the air.
 She has not chosen to embark on this chaotic and somewhat terrifying ride on top of Ariel, she is being “Haul[ed],” forced along without a choice.

-The next line, only made up of the word, “White” contrasts with the previous reference to “Nigger-eye” berries in the fourth tercet.
+The next line, only made up of the word “White” contrasts with the previous reference to “N*****r-eye” berries in the fourth tercet.
 She is casting herself as the opposite.
 She has tasted darkness in her mouth and is coming out of it.
 She is comparing herself directly with “Godiva.”

 This historical figure, a woman from the 11th century, saved her people by proving her devotion to her husband, the powerful Earl of Mercia and Lord of the city.
 To do so, Lady Godiva rose through the center of town on horseback, naked.